datts68/docCertTutorial/README.md

 After install MetaMask, connect to your private blockchain network (Custome RPC).

 <img src="https://github.com/datts68/ether-doc-cert/blob/master/images/ether-doc-cert-01.png">

+If we use the upload dialogue and click on the “Fingerprint to Blockchain” button, MetaMask we pop up and request transaction confirmation:

 <img src="https://github.com/datts68/ether-doc-cert/blob/master/images/ether-doc-cert-02.png">

+If we confirm the transaction, MetaMask sends it via its Ethereum node, signed with the end-users key.
+We are presented with a result similar to this:

 <img src="https://github.com/datts68/ether-doc-cert/blob/master/images/ether-doc-cert-03.png">

+We now have to wait for a short time for the transaction to be mined.
+Once the transaction is mined verifying the file by clicking “Find on Blockchain” returns output similar to the following:

 <img src="https://github.com/datts68/ether-doc-cert/blob/master/images/ether-doc-cert-04.png">

+Verify the file not found on Ethereum blockchain:

 <img src="https://github.com/datts68/ether-doc-cert/blob/master/images/ether-doc-cert-05.png">